fossil-lab/codelab-using-meson/README.md

-# Fossil Learning Platform (FLLP) Codelab Template
+# Fossil Learning Platform using Meson Codelab

 ## Abstract:

-Welcome to the Fossil Learning Platform (FLLP) Codelab Template!
-This template is designed to help you create interactive and educational codelabs that utilize the Fossil Logic Libraries (FLL) within the Fossil Learning Platform.
-These codelabs are built using the Meson build system, making it easy for learners to set up and follow along.
+Welcome to the Fossil Learning Platform Codelab on using Meson!
+This codelab is designed to guide you through the process of working with the Meson build system while integrating the Fossil Logic Core library (FLL) for educational content.
+By the end, you'll have a better understanding of setting up Meson, creating custom libraries with FLL, and incorporating them into your educational materials.

 ## Codelab Overview:

-- **Title:** Creating Dynamic Content with Fossil Logic Libraries in FLLP
+- **Title:** Hands-on how to for Meson Build System
-- **Objective:** Learn how to integrate Fossil Logic Libraries into the Fossil Learning Platform for dynamic and engaging educational content.
+- **Objective:** Learn how to use the Meson build system, work with modules, and integrate Fossil Logic Core library into educational materials.
-- **Duration:** Approximately 30 minutes
+- **Duration:** Approximately at your own pace

 ## Prerequisites:

-- Basic knowledge of Fossil Logic Libraries (FLL).
+- Working local host system/computer.
-- Familiarity with the Meson build system.
+- Familiarity with the command line.
-- Have Python 3 on your host system
+- Python 3 installed on your host system.

 ## Codelab Structure:

-1. **Introduction to FLLP Integration:**
+1. **Introduction to Meson:**
-   - Overview of FLLP and its role in creating interactive learning materials.
+   - Brief overview of Meson and its advantages.
-   - Explanation of how FLL can be seamlessly integrated into FLLP.
+   - Explanation of why Meson is chosen for this codelab.

-2. **Setting Up the Codelab Environment:**
+2. **Setting Up the Meson Build Environment:**
+   - Meson installation: `pip install meson`.
-   - Meson build system setup: `meson setup builddir`.
+   - Creating a basic Meson build configuration file (`meson.build`).
-   - Compilation of the codelab project: `meson compile -C builddir`.
+   - Compiling the codelab project: `meson setup builddir` and `ninja -C builddir`.

 3. **Creating Custom Libraries with FLL:**
    - Steps to define and create custom libraries using FLL.
    - Guidance on structuring libraries for educational content.

-4. **Integrating FLL into FLLP:**
+4. **Integrating FLL into Meson Build System:**
-   - Detailed instructions on integrating FLL libraries into FLLP.
+   - Detailed instructions on integrating FLL libraries into Meson.
-   - Demonstration of how FLL enhances interactive components within educational materials.
+   - Demonstration of how Meson simplifies the build process.

 5. **Building and Testing the Codelab Project:**
    - Utilizing Meson for building and testing the codelab project.
-   - Verifying the integration of FLLP and FLL libraries.
+   - Verifying the integration of FLL libraries.

 6. **Publishing Your Interactive Codelab:**
    - Steps to publish and share your codelab with others.